 Circumference of Circle

 A perimeter of closed figures is defined as the length of its boundary.
-When it comes to circles, the perimeter of a circle is given a different name.
+When it comes to circles, the perimeter is given a different name.
 It is called Circumference of the circle.
+This circumference is the length of the boundary of the circle.
+If we open the circle to form a straight line, then the length of the straight line is the circumference.
 To define the circumference of the circle, knowledge of a term known as ‘pi’ is required.
 Consider the circle shown in the fig. 1, with centre at O and radius r.

 - π = Circumference/Diameter